Gas pipeline link between Bulgaria and Greece delayed until June 2022

 The Balkan country currently gets the Azeri gas supplies through another gas pipeline link with Greece.
 The capacity there is reserved by September.

-At present, Bulgaria meets its gas needs of about 3 billion cubic metres a year mainly with imports from Russia’s Gazprom.
+At present, Bulgaria meets its gas needs of about 3 billion cubic metres a year mainly with imports from Russia's Gazprom (GAZP.MM).

 Our Standards: The Thomson Reuters Trust Principles.